-Enhanced Capital Allowances are available for a company purchasing new fully electric vehicles and hybrids with emissions under 50g/km, enabling 100% of the cost to be written off against profits in the first year.
+Enhanced Capital Allowances are available for a company purchasing new fully electric vehicles and for the provision and installation of new, un-used charging points, enabling 100% of the cost to be written off against profits in the first year.

 The provision of low emission vehicles does not fall within the new rules on optional remuneration packages.
 It is therefore possible to provide an employee with a fully electric car under a salary sacrifice arrangement, further enhancing the tax savings available for both employee and employer.

-To further the attractiveness of low emission vehicles, a government grant is available when purchasing a new fully electric vehicle or plug-in hybrid or van.
-Providing the CO2 emissions are below 50g/km and the vehicle has an electric range of at least 70 miles, the government will grant up to £3,000 towards the purchase.
+To further the attractiveness of low emission vehicles, a government grant is available when purchasing a new fully electric vehicle or plug-in hybrid or van costing up to £35,000.
+Providing the CO2 emissions are below 50g/km and the vehicle has an electric range of at least 70 miles, the government will grant up to £2,500 towards the purchase.

 A further grant is available of up to £350 towards installing a new charging point at home.

-The benefit value of a zero emission company van (with significant private use) is set to reduce to zero from 6 April 2021 although this is still to be legislated.
+The benefit value of a zero emission company van (with significant private use) is currently 1% and will increase to 2% from 6 April 2022.
 Vans also qualify for 100% Enhanced Capital Allowances.

 If you provide electric company cars and require assistance or tax advice, please contact one of our team on +44(0)330 024 3200 and they will be happy to assist you.